peachcloud/peach-web/README.md

    - Return to steps 6 & 7 where necessary
 10. Move towards alpha before seeking external input / testers

+### Development Environment

+In order to be flexible in supporting single-board computers beyond the Raspberry Pi alone, and to take full advantage of 64-bit support on ARMv8 devices, development for PeachCloud is being targeted at Debian ARM64.

+No official image has yet been released by Debian for the Raspberry Pi 3, though a preview image of Debian Buster is available [from their wiki](https://wiki.debian.org/RaspberryPi3).
+The major known issue with that preview image is broken wireless (the built-in wireless interface does not work).
+Fortunately, Michael Stapelberg has posted [an updated version of the preview image](https://people.debian.org/~stapelberg/2018/01/08/raspberry-pi-3) with WiFi that works out of the box.

 ### Relevant Links

 **Cypherlinks (Scuttlebutt)**